ekmixon/gloo-mesh/docs/content/setup/kind_setup.md

 export REMOTE_CONTEXT=<remote-cluster-context>
 ```

-## Deploying clusters locally with Kind

-Deploy two local clusters by using Kubernetes in Docker (Kind).
-Note that the clusters use a significant amount of RAM to run Istio and Gloo Mesh, so use a workstation that has a minimum of 16GB of memory.
+## Before you begin

-**Before you begin**, install the following tools:
+Install the following tools:

 * [Docker Desktop](https://www.docker.com/products/docker-desktop).
 In **Preferences > Resources > Advanced**, ensure that [at least 10 CPUs and 8 GB of memory are available](https://kind.sigs.k8s.io/docs/user/quick-start/#settings-for-docker-desktop).
 * [`kind`](https://kind.sigs.k8s.io/docs/user/quick-start#installation), a tool for running local Kubernetes clusters by using Docker containers.
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl), the Kubernetes command line tool.
 Download the `kubectl` version that is within one minor version of your Kubernetes cluster.
-For example, this demo environment creates clusters that run Kubernetes version 1.21.2.
+For example, this demo environment creates clusters that run **Kubernetes version 1.21.2**.
+Note that the Gloo Mesh open source project supports [Kubernetes version 1.16 - 1.21]({{< versioned_link_path fromRoot="/reference/version/versions/ >}}).

+## Deploy clusters locally with Kind

+Deploy two local clusters by using Kubernetes in Docker (Kind).
+Note that the clusters use a significant amount of RAM to run Istio and Gloo Mesh, so use a workstation that has a minimum of 16GB of memory.

 1. Create `cluster-1`, which will serve as both the _management cluster_ and a _remote cluster_ to be managed by Gloo Mesh in this setup.
    ```shell